Nosto/search-coding-interview-scala/README.md

 **NOTE**

-There is `tests` directory with tests that cover most of required functionality.
-You can run tests by executing `./gradlew test` or executing them in IntelliJ.
+There is the [test](src/test/scala) directory with tests that cover most of required functionality.
+You can run tests by executing `sbt test` or executing them in IntelliJ.

 ---